yasen-yankov/ios-docs/Guides/Chart/annotations.md

 ###Layer and view annotations###

-The TKChartLayerAnnotation and TKChartViewAnnotations are also point annotations.
+The <code>TKChartLayerAnnotation</code> and <code>TKChartViewAnnotations</code> are also point annotations.
 Those allow positioning a layer or a view inside the chart.
 The following code will position an image named *img* at the center of the chart:

 	UIImage *image = [UIImage imageNamed:@"logo"];
     UIImageView *imageView = [[UIImageView alloc] initWithImage:image];